Higher Education in Malaysia > Private Universities > Open University Malaysia

 • 16 programmes accredited by LAN/JPA ( Undergraduate and postgraduate)

-The year 2006 was particularly rewarding for OUM, where we received several honors for our learning materials and training programmes:
+In 2006 OUM received several honors for our learning materials and training programmes:

 A joint paper by Prof Dr Mansor Fadzil (Vice President, Technology) and Assoc Prof Dr Ahmad Hashem (Head, ICTS), entitled Coping with Short-Term Sustained Peak Demands - Several Cost-Effective Strategies, won the Best Paper Award.
 The paper was deemed the most significant and relevant to the Conference theme Reflections on Future Prospects for Choice and Use of New Technologies in ODL - Strategies, Cost-Effectiveness and Impacts.